I've got a great recipe to share with you today!

 - How saturated was the paper upon completion?

-- Does the photo display true color or has it been edited?
+- Does the photo display true color or has it been Photoshopped?

-- Did the author deliberately or accidentally omit a color?
+- Did the author deliberately or accidentally omit a color from the list?

-Any one of these missing factors can drastically alter the final appearance.
+Any one of these factors can drastically alter your final results!

-And yet when your project doesn't look like Happy Marker Madam's project looks, you beat yourself up for being inadequate and talentless?
+And yet when your project doesn't turn out like the Pinterest project, you beat yourself up for being inadequate and talentless?

-That's ridiculous but yet every day, someone tries to color something as they saw it on Pinterest, fails, and gets just a little more discouraged.
+That's absolutely ridiculous and yet every day, someone tries to color what they saw on Pinterest, they fail and get discouraged.

 I met a woman last week at Hobby Lobby

-She had 3 pinned recipes in her notebook and was trying to purchase the markers listed.
-She asked me (looking at erasers, not markers) if I knew about substituting colors for the markers which Hobby Lobby didn't carry.
+She had 3 recipes taped into a notebook.
+She was trying to purchase the markers listed.
+She asked me (I was looking at erasers, not markers) if I knew anything about substituting colors for the markers which Hobby Lobby didn't carry.

 She was prepared to plunk down good money on about 30 markers based on Pinterest recipes and the advice of an eraser-buying stranger.

-I helped her but I know she's beating herself up right now... because she needed more than a recipe to reproduce those pins.
+I helped her but I know she is beating herself up right now... because she needed more than a recipe to reproduce the look of those pins.